sig-rpc/sig-rpc.github.io/_optimisations/matlab/gpuarray.md

 toc
 ```

-This takes around 19ms to compute.
+This takes around 19 ms to compute.

 In contrast, performing the same operation on the GPU and copying the data back only takes 2.21ms.